flathub-infra/documentation/docs/03-for-team-members/01-review.md

 /merge:24.08 head=SHA -> creates 'branch/24.08'
 /merge:24.08 head=SHA @foo @baz -> creates 'branch/24.08', adds PR author, GitHub user 'foo' and 'baz' to colloborators
 ```

-## Links

-- `org.gnome` ID is moderated, [this list](https://gitlab.gnome.org/Teams/Releng/AppOrganization/-/blob/main/data/registered-app-ids.yml)
-   provides the current applications that are allowed to use it.
-- Apps belonging to a group [here](https://invent.kde.org/explore/groups?page=1)
-  are allowed to use `org.kde` IDs.